-So in Spring, the Chinese argued, if there were sources of Latent heat ‘hiding’ in the body, then they might erupt when external climactic factors triggered them.
+So in Spring, the Chinese argued, if there were sources of Latent heat ‘hiding’ in the body, then they might erupt when external climactic factors (ie hotter, or more yang) triggered them.

 Normally a trigger would be another external invasion by wind-cold or wind-heat, or just heat.
-Also, after a winter’s rest, the defensive energy may have been partially replenished and so can begin to defend itself.
+Also, after a winter’s rest, the defensive energy may have been partially replenished and so could begin to defend itself – to fight back.

 But because it isn’t fully replenished by the rest or because suppressive treatment is applied, our Defensive-qi doesn’t mount a proper defensive action and can’t properly expel the sources of latent heat, which then exhaust it, leading to a new status quo and ongoing exhaustion.

 However, in our experience, you don’t have to wait for Spring to set it off.
 It can occur at any time of year, sometimes from trying circumstances and even after a holiday when your defensive energy has recovered.

 When this occurs, you may suddenly develop enormous tiredness as the latent heat sources rise up and absorb all your defensive energy, leaving very little for your career or life.